Get married to the love of your life in the beauty that is America

 Children of Fiancés

-If you have unmarried children under the age of 21, they can accompany you to the U.S. under a K-2 Visa.
+If you have unmarried children under the age of 21, they can accompany you to the U.S. under a K-2 Visa, which our team of immigration specialists can help you complete and submit.
 Later, they can apply for a Green Card.

 Work Eligibility